jeevanjoseph/oci-notes/network/Networking.md

 * Traffic is private and goes over the Oracle channel between the regions
 * There is no _Remote Peering Gateway_, a pair of DRGs are used.
 * The DRGs are connected to each other using a **Remote Peering Connection**
+  * There is only one DRG for a VCN at a time
+  * To connect to multiple remote networks, the DRG uses separate **RPC**s.
+  * This is unlike LPGs where the VCN can have multiple LPGs, so for multiple networks, different LPG pairs can be used within the same VCN.
+* The traffic flow is
+  * Source vNIC-1 -> DRG-1 -> DRG-2-> Target vNIC-2
+* Specific IAM policies are required.
+There are requestor as well as acceptor policies
+* Common for cross-region replication scenarios

 ### Transit Routing